imranlabs/Differential_Scattering_Cross_Section/README.md

 > Paper: https://doi.org/10.1364/JOSAA.560629

-This repository contains the code(`Differential_Scattering_Cross_Section.ipynb`) and data for the study "Mesoscale optical scattering control using nano-assembled plasmonic shells" published in JOSA A (2025).
+This repository contains the code(`Differential_Scattering_Cross_Section.ipynb`) and data for the study "Scattering by nanoplasmonic mesoscale assemblies" published in JOSA A (2025).
 DOI: https://doi.org/10.1364/JOSAA.560629

 ## Overview